ajames20/logs/README.md

 ~ psql -d news -f newsdata.sql
 ```

-4. Run `logs.py` to view the results of teh queries.
+4. Run `logs.py` to view the results of the queries.

 ```
 ~ python3 logs.py